WalletConnect/walletconnect-docs/docs/specs/pair/README.md

 6. B's Pairing client receives protocol P request.
 7. B's Pairing client responds with error as it did not registered protocol P method

+## Pairing lifecycle

+**Inactive Pairing** - Pairing is considered inactive if prosing peer has no proof that any peer has paired with it.
+Inactive pairing should expire after 5 minute from being created.

+**Active Pairing** - Pairing is considered active if any of peer has a proof that other peer can respond to it.
+Active pairing should have 30 days expiry period.

+- Proposing peer is creating an inactive pairing and sends protocol's P request.
+If response for that request is delivered proposing peer should activate the pairing as it has proof that peer has paired.

+- Responding peer after calling `pair()` function should always create an active pairing on its side.

+- Pairing expiry should be updated to another 30 days on each peer after any request or response from its peer has been delivered proving that pairing remains active.